cpanel/elevate/docs-website-src/content/blockers.md

   * If YUM is in an unstable state (running `yum makecache` fails).

 If any unfinished yum transactions are detected, ELevate will attempt to complete them by executing `/usr/sbin/yum-complete-transaction --cleanup-only`.
 If this fails, ELevate will block you from beginning the upgrade process until you manually resolve any outstanding issues or transactions.

+#### Unsupported Repository

+If you receive the following error message when you use this script, you have installed packages from an unsupported repository:

+One or more enabled YUM repo[sitories] are currently unsupported and have installed packages.
+You should disable these repositories and remove packages installed from them before continuing the update.

+We will not allow upgrades while you are using packages from unsupported repositories for the following reasons:

+* We cannot be sure that unsupported repositories provides packages for your upgraded distribution version.
+* Even if an unsupported repository provides packages for your upgraded distribution version, we cannot be sure installing them will not interfere with your upgrade process.

+To upgrade your distribution version, you must first disable these repositories and remove their packages.
+Then, when the upgrade completes, you can reenable and reinstall, or install equivalent packages from other repositories.
+If no equivalent packages exist, you may have to find a different solution to provide the package's functionality.